-Joint meetings with the Management Board were held on 18 February, 21 June, 16 September and 16 December 2021.
-A separate Supervisory Board Meeting was held on 17 June 2021.
+Joint meetings with the Management Board were held on 1 March, 8 June, and 8 November 2022.
+Separate Supervisory Board Meeting were held on 7 February and 8 June 2022.
 The Supervisory Board, the Management Board and the legal advisors of the foundation also consulted each other via (conference) calls and email on multiple occasions.
 The meetings, conversations and messages focused on the general course of affairs, the foundation's financial position, operational strategy, organisational changes and the findings as mentioned in this annual report.

-The Supervisory Board recognises the achievements of the foundation's management and legal advisors in 2021 and hereby expresses its appreciation to them.
+The Supervisory Board recognises the achievements of the foundation's management and legal advisors in 2022 and hereby expresses its appreciation to them.